deepjavalibrary/djl-demo/development/python/README.md

 ## A simple solution

-In this simple solution, you will learn how to use Python engine to invoke a python function from DJL and pass input/output back and force.
+In this simple solution, you will learn how to use Python engine to invoke a python function from DJL and pass input/output back and forth.

 ### Create a python model